-From time to time, we are subject to legal and regulatory proceedings in the ordinary course of our business.
-These include proceedings relating to aspects of our businesses that are specific to us and proceedings that are typical in the businesses in which we operate.
-We are currently a defendant in a number of litigation matters, including those described in Item 3.
+We are also currently a defendant in a number of other litigation matters, including those described in Item 3.
 "Legal Proceedings" of this Annual Report on Form 10-K. In certain of these matters, the plaintiffs are seeking large and/or indeterminate amounts of damages.
-These matters are subject to many uncertainties, and it is possible that some of these matters could ultimately be decided, resolved or settled adversely to the Company.
+These matters are also subject to many uncertainties, and it is possible that some of these matters could ultimately be decided, resolved or settled adversely to the Company.
 An adverse outcome in a legal or regulatory matter could, depending on the facts, have an adverse effect on our business, results of operations, cash flows or financial condition.

-In addition to its potential financial impact, legal and regulatory matters can have a significant adverse reputational impact.
-Allegations of improper conduct made by private litigants or regulators, whether the ultimate outcome is favorable or unfavorable to us, as well as negative publicity and press speculation about us, whether valid or not, may harm our reputation, which may be damaging to our business, results of operations, cash flows or financial condition.
+Furthermore, whether the ultimate outcomes are favorable or unfavorable, these matters can also have significant adverse reputational impacts, including negative publicity and press speculation about us, whether valid or not, which may be damaging to our business, results of operations, cash flows or financial condition.